Q: What is AWS Security Hub?

 Q: What are the key benefits of AWS Security Hub?

-AWS Security Hub eliminates the complexity and reduces the effort of managing and improving the security and compliance of your AWS accounts and workloads.
-AWS Security Hub is enabled within a particular region in minutes and the service helps you answer fundamental security and compliance questions you may have on a daily basis.
+AWS Security Hub eliminates the complexity and reduces the effort of managing and improving the security of your AWS accounts and workloads.
+AWS Security Hub is enabled within a particular region in minutes and the service helps you answer fundamental security questions you may have on a daily basis.
 Key benefits include: